 - Protector: The role of protector has often been associated with men.
 Men have traditionally been seen as responsible for ensuring the safety and security of their families and communities.
 This role may involve physical protection, defending against potential threats, and assuming leadership in times of danger.

 What Influences Gender Roles in Today’s Society?

-- Cultural and Social Norms: Cultural and social norms play a significant role in shaping gender roles.
+- Cultural and Social Norms: Cultural and social norms play a significant role in shaping gender expectations.
 These norms are learned and transmitted through various social institutions, such as family, education, religion, and media.
 They dictate what is considered appropriate behavior and expectations for individuals based on their gender.

-- Education and Upbringing: Education and upbringing play a crucial role in socializing individuals into gender roles.
+- Education and Upbringing: Education and upbringing play a crucial role in socializing individuals into gender expectations.
 Families, schools, and other educational institutions often reinforce gendered expectations through the teaching of gender-specific behaviors, activities, and responsibilities.
 Children learn what is considered appropriate for their gender through observation, instruction, and reinforcement.

-- Economic Factors: Economic factors, such as the division of labor and occupational segregation, also influence gender roles.
+- Economic Factors: Economic factors, such as the division of labour and occupational segregation, also influence gender roles.
 Certain occupations and industries continue to be dominated by one gender, contributing to the perpetuation of gender stereotypes and expectations.
 Economic inequalities and disparities can reinforce traditional gender roles and limit opportunities for individuals to challenge these roles.

 Ongoing Changes in Gender Role Expectations